-What will these transmission poles/structures look like?
+What will transmission poles/structures look like?

 Will trees be cut down during construction?

 Trees and power lines are not compatible.
 OPPD will remove trees within the easement and trees in danger of falling within 15 feet of the power line.
-Every effort will be made to minimize the impact to trees and vegetation, but some trees and brush will need to be cleared to prepare for construction.
+Every effort will be made to minimize impacts to trees and vegetation, but some trees and brush will need to be cleared to prepare for construction.